emieli/ansible-demo/README.md

 SW-2                       : ok=0    changed=0    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
 ```

 That didn't go well.
-Ansible tried to use SSH to connect to the switch, but the SSH connection type is not supported by the Arista Ansible modules.
-Instead, it expects Ansible to communicate via Rest API (HTTPS).
+Ansible tried to use SSH to connect to the switch, but the SSH connection type is not supported by the Arista modules.
+Instead, it expects Ansible to communicate via Rest API (HTTPAPI).
 Let's fix this by editing our inventory file to look like this:

 **hosts.yml**:
 ```yaml